endothermicdev/lightning-rfc/07-routing-gossip.md

 A node:
   - MUST encode `sketch` with minisketch implementation 0.
+  - MUST NOT replace a sketch entry in the minisketch if block_height << 5 of the new gossip is not incremented by at least 1 relative to the existing entry.
   - when a public channel is closed:
     - if the channel is the lexicographically least public `short_channel_id` belonging to either node: